kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 weighted avg       0.91      0.72      0.78     42276
 ```

-** Things to try **
+**Things to try**

 We are running this against the first 1000 recipes very often and it would be good to know that they came
 from a diverse collection of sites.
-Write a script to grab all the json files and print out a
+Write a script to grab all the JSON files and print out a
 distribution of the domains, also do this for the first thousand recipes and see what the distribution
 is like.
 To really improve things, write a script that takes all those domains and produces a more
-balenced list of the first 1000 recipes (precurse them with a '\_' so that they get read first
+balanced list of the first 1000 recipes (prefix them with a '\_' so that they get read first
 (e.g. '\_recipe_00008.json' and the corresponding '\_recipe_00008.html')).

-### Improving Labelling
+### Improving Labeling

-OK, Data Cleanup only made things worse (it will definately improve things in the long term)
+OK, Data Cleanup only made things worse (it will definitely improve things in the long term),
-but for now lets try a different strategy.
-Let's try improving our labelling by seeing the string
+but for now let's try a different strategy.
+Let's try improving our labeling by seeing if the string
-is simliar rather than exact matching on words in the string.
+is similar rather than exact matching on words in the string.

 ```bash
 git checkout post-3-part-11